Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 If these appliances were to have liquid propane gas flow to their burners, the result could possibly be a fire or similar safety hazard.

-This is why propane cylinders should always be kept upright, so that only vapour is released.
+This is why a propane tank should always be kept upright, so that only vapour is released.

 - Elgas to the Rescue with Helicopter LPG Delivery - November 14, 2024